rust-lang/rust/doc/rust.md

 some argument expression.

-Evaluating a copy expression first evaluates the argument expression, then performs a copy of the resulting value, allocating any memory necessary to hold the new copy.
+Evaluating a copy expression first evaluates the argument expression, then copies the resulting value, allocating any memory necessary to hold the new copy.

 [Shared boxes](#shared-box-types) (type `@`) are, as usual, shallow-copied, as they may be cyclic.
 [Unique boxes](unique-box-types), [vectors](#vector-types)